 It also features a signature scent made from Mexican vanilla essence, coconut oil, and caramel extract.
 This tanning lotion also comes with a 100% money-back guarantee.

-This tanning lotion boasts the 100x silicone bronzer, which helps achieve the noticeable tan quicker.
-Due to the bronzer, it is best to wash your hands after application to prevent the hands from being laced with too much product.
+This tanning lotion boasts a 100x silicone bronzer, which helps achieve a noticeable tan quicker.
+Due to the bronzer, it is best to wash your hands after application to prevent the hands from being lined with too much product.

-It also acts as a good skin moisturizer with an orchid blush scent.
-It works best with medium to darker tones but those with fair can also work up to it.
-With proper application, it results in an even tan.
+It also acts as a skin moisturizer with an orchid blush scent.
+It works best with medium to darker skin tones but those with fair can also work up to it.
+With proper application, the Millennium produces in an even tan.

 If spray tans and sunless tans just don’t do it for you, and getting a tan outside isn’t an option, then a tanning bed is your best bet.
-Try to maximize your time in the tanning bed to get the most out of it that you can by following the steps outlined above.
+Try to maximize your time in the tanning bed to get as much as you can by following the steps outlined above.

 When you can, skip the tanning bed and choose to get your UV light exposure outside!